AugustineCS/Auto_Download/README.md

 find.py

-This file downloads high-quality images from Pixabay based on a given keyword using Playwright and Requests libraries
+This file downloads high-quality images from Pixabay based \n on a given keyword using Playwright and Requests libraries  \n

-here, KEYWORD = "cat"
+here, KEYWORD = "cat" \n

-so it downloades cats images
+so it downloades cats images \n

+\n
-classify.py
+classify.py \n

-Using Yolov8 model the downloaded images are classified. good images are coppied to /classify/good bad images are coppied to /classify/bad
+Using Yolov8 model the downloaded images are classified.\n good images are coppied to /classify/good \n bad images are coppied to /classify/bad   \n